 In contrast to the “foreign invasive species” are the “native invasive species”.
 These are the weeds, flowers, and trees indigenous to North America.
-Often these are invasive to cultured gardens.
+Often these are invasive to (European trans-plant) cultured gardens.
 I find these plants most interesting as they have grit and are tolerant of different conditions.
-They are often eradicated from the land, marginalized to small areas, and replaced by non native garden variety.
+Sadly, they are often eradicated from the land, marginalized to small areas, and replaced by non native garden variety.
 While I am impressed with human intelligence to transform environments, I cannot help to also see another intelligence lost or at odds.

 Lastly, there are the “non-invasive-non-native species” that traveled to new environments deliberately or by accident, took root, but did not invade or prevent the survival of the surrounding native species within the eco-system.
 They simply exist where they are (e.g. tomatoes and petunias) and pose no threat to native plants near by.
 There are also native species that threaten other native species.
 For example “rainbow trout” are considered native to only certain parts of the United States and non-native to other parts.
 It is considered invasive in some lakes and streams due to its damaging effects on those other native eco-systems.

 I am fascinated by these concepts.
 More works to come.
 All images are © copyright